-Homeowners often wonder what they can do to make the front of their homes look more inviting.
+Homeowners often wonder what they can do to make the front of their homes look more inviting and increase curb appeal.
 Sometimes, it’s about more than the color of your front door or the type of shutters you have on your home.

 What you choose to do with your landscaping can completely transform how your home looks from the street.
 In fact, the National Association of Realtors reports that homes with high curb appeal sell for 7% more on average than those without similar attributes.

 Here are some of our top landscaping tips to give your home better curb appeal.